-Services that are covered for you What you must pay when you get these services Emergency care Emergency care refers to services that are: Furnished by a provider qualified to furnish emergency services, and Needed to evaluate or stabilize an emergency medical There is no coinsurance, copayment, or deductible for emergency care.
-If you receive emergency condition.
+Services that are covered for you What you must pay when you get these services Emergency care Emergency care refers to services that are: • Furnished by a provider qualified to furnish emergency services, and • Needed to evaluate or stabilize an emergency medical condition.
 A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require immediate medical attention to prevent loss of life (and, if you are a pregnant woman, loss of an unborn child), loss of a limb, or loss of function of a limb.
-The medical symptoms may be an illness, injury, severe pain, or a medical condition that is quickly getting worse. care at an out-of-network hospital and need inpatient care after your emergency condition is stabilized, you must return to a network hospital in order for your care to continue to be covered OR you must have your inpatient care at the Cost sharing for necessary emergency services furnished out- of-network is the same as for such services furnished in- network.
-Additional benefits covered by VillageCareMAX: out-of-network hospital authorized by the plan and your cost is the cost sharing you would pay at a network hospital.
-We cover up to \$50,000 per year for Worldwide Emergency/Urgent Coverage and Emergency Transportation when you travel outside of the United States and its territories.
+The medical symptoms may be an illness, injury, severe pain, or a medical condition that is quickly getting worse.
+Cost sharing for necessary emergency services furnished out-of-network is the same as for such services furnished innetwork.
+Additional benefits covered by VillageCareMAX: We cover up to \$50,000 per year for Worldwide Emergency/Urgent Coverage and Emergency Transportation when you travel outside of the United States and its territories.
+Depending on your level of income and Medicaid eligibility, you pay: 0% or 20% coinsurance (up to \$95 maximum per visit) for each Medicare-covered emergency room visit.
+If you receive emergency care at an out-of-network hospital and need inpatient care after your emergency condition is stabilized, you must return to a network hospital in order for your care to continue to be covered OR you must have your inpatient care at the out-of-network hospital authorized by the plan and your cost is the cost sharing you would pay at a network hospital.
 You pay nothing for covered Worldwide Emergency Care.